Encryptic/WiFly-Library/README.txt

+This is a modified version of the WiFly shield Library from SparkFun.

+These modifications were made by Chris Theberge.
+Much of the code here is experimental, so assume it does not work.

 == SparkFun WiFly Shield Library : alpha 0 release ==

 This is a library for the Arduino-compatible WiFly Shield available from